striezel/vespucci/readme.md

 ### Prerequisites

-To build Vespucci from source you need an Object Pascal / Delphi compiler like [FreePascal](https://www.freepascal.org/), and the GLUT or freeglut library.
+To build Vespucci from source you need an Object Pascal / Delphi compiler like [Free Pascal](https://www.freepascal.org/), and the GLUT or freeglut library.

 It also helps to have Git, a distributed version control system, on your build system to get the latest source code directly from the Git repository.